Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: Abstract

 \section{Abstract}

-A long standing goal of the data management community is to develop general, automated systems that ingest semi-structured documents and output queryable tables without human effort or domain specific customization.
+A long standing goal in the data management community is developing systems that input documents and output queryable tables without user effort.
 Given the sheer variety of potential documents, state-of-the art systems make simplifying assumptions and use domain specific training.
-In this work, we ask whether we can maintain generality by using large language models (LLMs).
-LLMs, which are pretrained on broad data, can perform diverse downstream tasks simply conditioned on natural language task descriptions.

-We propose and evaluate \systemname{}, a simple, prototype system powered by LLMs.
-We identify two fundamentally different strategies for implementing this system: prompt the LLM to directly extract values from documents or prompt the LLM to synthesize code that performs the extraction.
+In this work, we ask whether we can maintain generality by using the in-context learning abilities of large language models (LLMs).
+We propose and evaluate \systemname{}, a prototype system powered by LLMs.
+We identify two strategies for implementing this system: prompt the LLM to directly extract values from documents or prompt the LLM to synthesize code that performs the extraction.
 Our evaluations show a cost-quality tradeoff between these two approaches.
 Code synthesis is cheap, but far less accurate than directly processing each document with the LLM.
-To improve quality while maintaining low cost, we propose an extended code synthesis implementation, \systemnamec, which achieves better quality than direct extraction.
-Our key insight is to generate many candidate functions and ensemble their extractions using weak supervision. \systemnamec not only outperforms the state-of-the art systems, but does so using a \textit{sublinear} pass over the documents with the LLM.
-This equates to a 110$\times$ reduction in the number of tokens the LLM needs to process, averaged across 16 real-world evaluation settings of 10k documents each.
+To improve quality while maintaining low cost, we propose an extended implementation, \systemnamec, which achieves better quality than direct extraction.
+Our insight is to generate many candidate functions and ensemble their extractions using weak supervision. \systemnamec outperforms the state-of-the art systems using a \textit{sublinear} pass over the documents with the LLM.
+This equates to a 110$\times$ reduction in the number of documents the LLM needs to process across our 16 real-world evaluation settings.